snesin/jcade/README.markdown

 The `create` method is typically used to pass a selector and event handler to the `document` object:

-    // selector: such as tagName.className
+    // selector       : such as tagName.className
+    // eventData      : (optional) data to be passed to event
-    // eventHandler: the function to execute when an element matching the selector is created
+    // eventHandler   : the function to execute when an element matching the selector is created
-    // notForExisting: do not call for matching elements already on the page (default is false,
+    // notForExisting : (optional) do not call for matching elements already on the page (default is false,
     //                  the handler will be called for pre-existing matching elements)
-    $(document).create( selector, eventHandler[, notForExisting] );
+    $(document).create( selector[, eventData], eventHandler[, notForExisting] );

 You can assign create events to nodes other than `document` as well.
 The handler will get called when decendants (to any level) matching the selector are created.